n2n0n00/n2n0n00/README.md

 ### Hello, I'm Athena 👋

-I'm a passionate Full-Stack Web Developer with a keen interest in blockchain technologies.
+I'm a passionate Full-Stack Web Developer, but love blockchain technology and web3 way too much.
-My goal is to create efficient and visually appealing web solutions, employing a range of technologies to bring ideas to life.
+My goal is to create efficient and decentralised web solutions.

 ## 💻 Skills